openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

 Source code structure
 ---------------------

-This section makes up the general specification design for the general linear model stepwise regression analysis in OpenTURNS.
+This section makes up the general specification design for the linear model stepwise regression analysis in OpenTURNS.

 Linear regression models